Lilla-Kavecsanszki/On-The-Sunny-Side/README.md

 This website is:

 - Easy to navigate due to its sticky navbar that scrolls with the user on every pages.
+- Social media sites in footer, open up in new tabs in order to not to distract the customers away from the website.
 - Gives the customers options and access to useful and learnable information.
 - Gives the customers the information they need without overloading them or distract them from their original ideas or wishes.
 - Guiding them and their curiosity to the goal of the website - to fill out the enquiry form and so start a conversation.
+- The submit button on the enquiry form flags all information boxes that the customer might forgot to fill out before they can send their full enquiry.

 # Accessibility